County attorneys, sheriffs and jails take extreme measures in COVID-19 crisis

 “If we continue to see an increase [in COVID-19], I think we might have to look at possibly implementing ITV and work with our IT department to see how we can make this happen,” Dunn said.

-The Minnesota Supreme Court recently issued an order that relaxed the requirements for conducting hearing by video.
+The Minnesota Supreme Court recently issued an order that relaxed the requirements for conducting hearing by video, which has allowed Steele County to begin the process of rolling out ITV capabilities, according to McIntosh.

 “We’re trying to protect the well-being of the jail staff, the inmates, the courthouse staff, and my staff,” he added.
 “We’re doing the best we can with the understanding that nothing is 100% right now.”